tarantool/nginx_upstream_module/README.md

 **context:** *location*

 Allow to accept one or many http methods.
-Data and carried in request body, for details see [JSON](#json) If `tnt_method` is not set, then the name of the Tarantool stored procedure is the protocol [JSON](#json).
+If method alloed, then module expects JSON carried in request body, for details see [JSON](#json) If `tnt_method` is not set, then the name of the Tarantool stored procedure is the protocol [JSON](#json).

 Example